Sacred Heart Church (Pomeroy, Ohio): School

 Fr.
 John Albrinck was pastor of Sacred Heart from 1854 to 1858 and again from 1863 to 1864.

 By 1862, under the pastorate of Fr.
 Tappert, the population had grown enough to support a school, which initially operated out of the basement of the church.
 Children crossed over the then-unpaved streets of Pomeroy and Middleport to receive an education there, often at great effort.
 Fr.
 Tappert was replaced by Fr.
 John Albrinck in 1864, by which point attendees at Mass at the frame church came from Middleport, Syracuse, and Mason, West Virginia.
 Albinck would later go on to found Saint Gregory Seminary in the archdiocese of Cincinnati in 1890.
 A new brick schoolhouse was built in 1866 serving 200 children in the care of four Sisters of Charity.
-In 1868, Miegs County and Pomeroy came under the administration of the newly-formed Diocese of Columbus then lead by Sylvester Horton Rosecrans.
+In 1868, Miegs County and Pomeroy came under the administration of the newly-formed Diocese of Columbus then led by Sylvester Horton Rosecrans.
 Previously the church was administered by the Archdiocese of Cincinnati.

 Father Joseph Jessing served in Pomeroy from 1870 to 1876.